Home equity loans: borrow against your home

 No surprise here: when it comes to securing a home equity loan, your credit score plays a pivotal role.
 A credit score of at least 620 is the starting point.
 It's a measure of your financial reliability, so the higher your score, the more favorable your interest rates can be.

 To put it into perspective, even a slight bump in your credit score can mean big savings over the life of a loan.
 For instance, if improving your credit score leads to a 0.5% reduction in your interest rate on a $100,000 loan, that saves about $50 a month.
 Over a 15-year loan, that means $9,000 in total savings!
-Every point matters, so checking your credit report regularly should be at the top of that to-do list.
+Every point matters, so checking your credit report regularly should be at the top of your to-do list.

 Home equity loan DTI